-1. Click on the job name to learn about the project including the job description, client requirements,start date, budget, job type (fixed or hourly) and more.
-Each job post page will also include information about the client via the client activity icon as noted below.
-The green circles indicate how much the client has spent on Elance as well as payment readiness status.
-After evaluating the job, client information and skills required you can submit a proposal.
+Click on the job name to learn about the project including the job description, Client requirements, start date, budget, job type (Fixed or Hourly) and more.
+Each job post page will also include information about the Client via the Client activity icon, seen below.
+The green circles indicate how much the Client has spent on Elance as well as payment readiness status.
+After evaluating the job, Client information and skills required you can submit a proposal.

-NOTE: Pasting in rich text documents from Microsoft Word or other word processing programs may cause errors along with adding in your own HTML to the form.
-If pasting from another document text only use a plain text editor to create the text.
+Note: Pasting in rich text documents from Microsoft Word or other word processing programs or adding your own HTML to the form may cause errors.
+If pasting from another document, use a plain text editor to create the text.
 If you have additional problems with pasting a description, click Remove Formatting and then paste the text.

-5. Set proposed Terms & Milestones for the job.
-If the client awards the job to you they will have the option to accept these Terms or to propose changes to the Terms.
+If a Fixed Price Job, you have the option to set proposed Terms & Milestones for the job.
+If the Client awards the job to you, they will have the option to accept these Terms or to propose changes to the Terms.
 Once awarded you will have to confirm the Terms & Milestones to finalize the job and enter Working status.

-6. In the Cost & Timing section indicate your cost and the estimated delivery date.
+In the Cost & Timing section indicate your cost and the estimated delivery date.
 There is a calculator here that will help you determine your best proposal value for both hourly and fixed price jobs.
-The Elance fees are deducted from the total bid amount, so in this example if you wanted to earn $100 after the Elance fees you would have to bid $109.59.
+The Elance fees are deducted from the total bid amount, so, for example if you wanted to earn $100 after the Elance fees you would have to bid $109.59.

-7. If you need clarification on the job details before completing your proposal, you may submit a bid without a price by selecting the Will Submit Amount Later.
-You will be able to submit an amount later or the client can propose terms and award the job.
-You will have the option to accept, revise or decline the terms proposed by the client.
+If you need clarification on the job details before completing your proposal, you may submit a bid without a price by selecting the Will Submit Amount Later box.
+You will be able to submit an amount later or the Client can propose Terms and award the job.
+You will have the option to accept, revise or decline the Terms proposed by the Client.

-8. If you would like a sponsored placement for your proposal, check the box labeled "Place mine at the."
-Your proposal will be highlighted and appear at the top of the client's proposal list.
+If you would like a Sponsored Placement for your proposal, check the box labeled "Place mine at the top of the list...."
+Your proposal will be highlighted and appear at the top of the Client's proposal list.
 Only 3 sponsored placements are available per job (on a first-come, first-served basis).
-To see how many Connects are required for a sponsored placement, click here.
+To read more about Connects costs, click here.

 When submitting a proposal, do not forget to include: